Dopex - Project Breakdown | Revelo Intel

 Once on the OLP page, there will be two alternative use cases:

-Option owners can sell their Options to the pool.
+Option owners can sell their options to the pool.
 To do that, they need to own an ERC-721 NFT that was provided to them by Dopex when they purchased the original option in an SSOV.
-These users will be able to sell their Options based on the available liquidity within specific strikes and the discount at which they would want to purchase.
+These users will be able to sell their options based on the available liquidity within specific strikes and the discount at which they would want to purchase.

 To sell a position on a European option they are holding, they will simply click on the “Fill” button.

-OLP liquidity providers are the ones who end up purchasing the Options being sold at a pre-specified discount.
+OLP liquidity providers are the ones who end up purchasing the options being sold at a pre-specified discount.
 First, these users will be required to provide liquidity in order to purchase a put/call at their chosen strike and discount.
 These deposits can be made in both stablecoins or the underlying asset.

 After providing liquidity, users will be able to see their LP positions.
 They will then choose to withdraw their liquidity at any time by pressing the “kill” button.